SqlHash/sqlhash-mssql/README.md

 ![image](https://user-images.githubusercontent.com/115426/203154476-91a77bc3-0578-44fb-a5f4-d708b420bd6d.png)

-2. The structures needs to be updated by triggers on SQL Server side
+2. The structures will to be updated by triggers on SQL Server side

 3. Initially, the structures needs to be filled using special stored procedure